-Once inside the boundaries of Rome, the Visigoths found safety from the Huns but at the same time a new and in many ways more dangerous foe.
-As new-comers to Roman civilization, they were ill-equipped to live in a state run on taxes, mired in the complex language of legalities, and thus made easy prey for unscrupulous, greedy imperial bureaucrats who cheated and abused them.
-Very quickly, the Visigoths found themselves bound in something heavier and more constricting than chains—the gruesome coils of red tape—and they responded as any reasonable barbarian would: they demanded fair treatment and, when their pleas went unheard, they went on a rampage.
+Once inside the boundaries of Rome, the Visigoths found safety but at the same time a new and in many ways more dangerous foe.
+As new-comers to Roman civilization, they were ill-equipped to live in a state run on taxes and mired in the complex language of legalities, and thus made easy prey for unscrupulous, greedy imperial bureaucrats who cheated and abused them.
+Very quickly, the Visigoths found themselves bound in something heavier and more constricting than chains—the gruesome coils of red tape—and they responded as any reasonable barbarian would: they demanded fair treatment and, when their pleas went unheard, they embarked upon a rampage.

 His successor, Theodosius I resorted to standard Roman policy and pacified the Visigoths temporarily with handouts and promises.
 But money and titles couldn't buy back a Roman army or, more important, a reputation for invincibility.
 The Romans' essential weakness was now in full public view.
 Still, Theodosius managed to hold the state together and keep up a tense façade of peace within the Empire until, through an act which proves the cruel capriousness of fate, he died prematurely in 395.
 His young, pampered, feeble-minded sons were suddenly thrust to the forefront of Roman politics, yet another disaster for the Romans who could really have done without one at that juncture in history.

 Those children, Arcadius and Honorius who were both still in their teens, were ill-prepared to hold real power.
-When a strong, new leader named Alaric rose to power among the Visigoths and started advancing on the West, Honorius panicked and recalled the Roman legions stationed on the Rhine, which opened the door for other barbarians to force their way inside the Empire.
-A confederation of Germanic tribes, the Vandals, poured across the border—crossing the Rhine during the particularly cold winter of 406 when the river had frozen to an uncustomary depth—and ranged freely about the every-day-less-Roman province of Gaul, settling eventually in Spain.
-This rendered pointless the Romans' military outposts in Britain protecting the northern boundary of their domain, and they withdrew from the island, as it turned out permanently.
-Germanic tribes seized the opportunity to occupy it, particularly the Angles and the Saxons.
+When a strong, new leader named Alaric rose to power among the Visigoths and started advancing on the West, Honorius panicked and recalled the Roman legions stationed on the Rhine river, Rome's northern border,which opened the door for other barbarians to force their way inside the Empire.
+A confederation of Germanic tribes, the Vandals, poured across the border—crossing the Rhine during the particularly cold winter of 406 when the river had frozen to an uncustomary depth—and ranged freely about the every-day-less-Roman province of Gaul.
+After a while, the Vandals settled in Spain.
+This rendered pointless the Romans' military outposts in Britain that protected what was up till then the northwestern boundary of their domain, so the Romans withdrew from the island, as it turned out permanently.
+Germanic tribes seized the opportunity to occupy Britain, particularly the Angles and the Saxons.
 Leaks were fast becoming floods.

-At the same time, however, not everything went wrong for Rome.
-For one thing, Alaric died a few months after leading his forces on Rome.
+At the same time, however, not everything went wrong for the Romans.
+For one thing, Alaric died only a few months after leading his forces on Rome.
 This left the Visigoths without competent leadership and, more important, still in search of a land they could settle and call home.
-After negotiating with the Romans, the remnants of their army and people moved out of Italy to southwestern Gaul, and later Spain where with the help of the Roman army they displaced the Vandals and established a kingdom that would endure for nearly two centuries.
+After some negotiations, the remnants of their army and people moved out of Italy to southwestern Gaul, and later Spain where with the help of the Roman army they displaced the Vandals and established a kingdom that would endure for nearly two centuries.
 While barbarian in origin, the Visigoths of Spain quickly adopted Roman customs, the Latin language, and even the Christian religion, though in a heretical variation called Arian Christianity (or Arianism; see Section 13).
-Although that later caused trouble between the Visigoths and the orthodox Church in Rome, this late ancient civilization laid the groundwork for much of Medieval Spanish culture to follow, forging in a unique synthesis of barbarian, Roman, Christian and—after 711 CE—Moslem traditions.
+Although that later caused trouble between the Visigoths and the orthodox Church in Rome, this late-ancient civilization laid the groundwork for much of Medieval Spanish culture to follow, forging a unique synthesis of barbarian, Roman, Christian and—after 711 CE when Islamic forces invaded Spain—Moslem traditions.

 All this time, the Huns were marching through and enslaving eastern Europe, inflicting their own brand of terror on the barbarian tribes there.
 Oppressing peoples like the Ostrogoths had kept these Mongol nomads, by now only distantly Asiatic, occupied for several decades.
-Empires like the Huns, run on conquest and collecting tribute from terrified populaces, must keep expanding or their momentum falters and thus their economy—the same could be said of Rome—if it's fair to say terrorists have economies.
+Empires like the Huns are run on conquest and collecting tribute from terrified populaces.
+They must keep expanding or their momentum falters and their economy as well, if it's fair to say terrorists have economies.
 Fear, in fact, plays a large part in maintaining any such regime, so when the Huns' new, powerful, European-born leader Attila learned that Christians in Rome had pronounced him, in traditional Old-Testament fashion, "the Scourge of God"—meaning God's whip as a moralizing force to impose better behavior—he was very pleased and added it to his litany of royal titles.
 No doubt, the whip image appealed to him more than the moralizing part.

 Sweeping west across the Rhine River into Gaul, Attila's forces met a Roman army near Châlons (central Gaul) in 451 CE and, against all odds, the Huns were defeated.
 Infuriated and apparently under-educated in military protocol, the Hunnic general took the loss as an insult, a challenge of sorts, and wheeled south heading for Italy.
 The Romans in panic fled at his approach.
 Even the Emperor Valentinian III abandoned the capital—shades of Honorius!—but the leader of the Church, Pope Leo I, not only stood his ground but went to face down Attila in person.
 In one of the most remarkable moments in history (452 CE), they actually did meet and speak, but only in private.
 In the wake of their discussion, Attila wheeled about yet again, this time leaving Italy never to return.
 Leo's words must have contained some powerful magic.
 Too bad there's no record of what he said.